Stafford Loan Information

 - No payments while in school at least half-time

-You must be a U.S. citizen or national, a U.S. permanent resident, or eligible non-citizen accepted for enrollment or attending a school that participates in the Federal Family Education Loan Program.
+You must be a U.S. citizen or national, a U.S. permanent resident, or eligible non-citizen accepted for enrollment or attending a school that participates in the Federal Direct Loan Program.
 Additionally:

 - You must have submitted a FAFSA to be eligible for a Stafford loan

 - For subsidized Stafford, you must have financial need as determined by your school